DvidMakesThings/HW_PowerDelivery/misc/Readme.md

-# USB-C_PowerDelivery Project
+# USB-C_PowerDelivery Project Miscellaneous files

 ## Contents
-This folder contains all the documents related to the USB-C_PowerDelivery project.
+This folder contains miscellaneous files and documentation related to the USB-C_PowerDelivery project.

 ## Usage
-To use the files in this project, navigate to the respective directories and follow the instructions provided in each document.
+Refer to the documentation files in this folder for detailed instructions on how to use the contents.

 ## License
 This project is licensed under the MIT License.